-- 1. Mark APS CANCEL as Requires Review - 2.
-Attach approved transaction to Case
+1. Mark APS CANCEL as Requires Review

 FIREARMS

 California Penal Code section 11108 requires that every law enforcement agency enter all property reported as stolen, lost, found, recovered, held for safekeeping, or under observation into the appropriate automated database.
 Pursuant to Penal Code section 11106, the Attorney General shall keep and properly file copies of all licenses to carry a concealed weapon (CCW), Dealer's Records of Sales (DROS) of firearm records, and reports of stolen, lost, found, pledged, or pawned firearms.
 These records will assist in the investigation of a crime, the arrest and prosecution of criminals, as well as help in the recovery of lost, stolen, or found property.